 Figure 1.
-Map of Mayflower Wind Lease OCS-A 0521 within the Massachusetts Wind Energy Area and the proposed export cable route to Falmouth, MA.
+Map of Mayflower Wind Lease OCS-A 0521 within the Massachusetts Wind Energy Area and the potential export cable routes to Falmouth, MA (area with black outline and diagonal line infill) and to Narragansett Bay (area outlined with red dashed line).